-- Raw fish in your diet is definitely a big NO. This means that if you’re a lover of sushi, you will have to hold back for those few months
+- Raw fish in your diet is definitely a big NO. This means that if you’re a lover of sushi, you will have to hold back for the next few months.

-- A few kinds of fish may have been cultivated in contaminated water bodies, like bluefish, salmon, walleye, trout, and striped bass.
+- A few kinds of fish may have been raised in contaminated water bodies, like bluefish, salmon, walleye, trout, and striped bass.
 These fishes are exposed to high levels of polychlorinated biphenyls (PCB), which is extremely unhealthy for both mother and child.
-Exposure to PCB while pregnant can also have a negative impact on your baby’s immune system
+Exposure to PCB while pregnant can also have a negative impact on your baby’s immune system.

 - Raw and undercooked shellfish like clams, mussels, and oysters, carry a majority of the seaborne illnesses.
 While cooking them can prevent some diseases, they won’t affect the algae-borne diseases.
 This is why it is a good idea to avoid shellfish entirely during pregnancy